Portraits and stories from New York are now up!

 + Click on the images for full size

 We are so pleased to share some of the portraits and stories of garment use that were gathered in New York this January.
-Local Wisdom was hosted in the sunny gallery space at Parsons The New School for Design, just off of 5th Avenue in Manhattan.
+Local Wisdom was hosted in the sunny gallery space at Parsons The New School for Design,

-ranging from a coat made out of quilts to outfits made in back allies to stories of individuals who seemingly will find inventive uses for absolutely everything in their life.
+Over the course of thirty plus interviews, we heard unique examples of how garments can be lived as a rich and resourceful process, ranging from a coat made out of quilts to outfits made in back allies to stories of individuals who seemingly will find inventive uses for absolutely everything in their life.

 Thank you to everyone who helped and participated in the project.
-You've helped us to trace the patterns of how
+You've helped us to trace the patterns of how visions, ideas, habits, skills and stories are being employed.
+And in doing so, helped in our aim to unearth ways in which we can

-visions, ideas, habits, skills and stories are being employed.
-And in doing so, helped in our aim to unearth ways in which we can design and produce clothing that encourages these processes, these actions that make up the ‘craft of use’.
-Your portraits and stories are now on online!
+design and produce clothing that encourages these processes, these actions that make up the ‘craft of use’.
+Your portraits and stories are now on

 A few excerpts from the day: